parmstro/AutomatingContentManagement/testcontent/wordpress-nginx_rhel7/README.md

 e.g. "These playbooks smoke test the deployment our company standard image with our release version of our departmental blogging platform WordPress using our standard Nginx web server and PHP-FPM process manager."

-The plays can be configured to generate errors so that Ansible workflow templates can be demonstrated.
-See the variables file.

 The playbooks will configure MariaDB, WordPress, Nginx, and PHP-FPM.
-When the run is complete, you can hit access server to begin the WordPress configuration.
-Group direcotries are used.
 Non-sensitive variables are stored in main.yml in the groups directory under group_vars, sensitive variables are stored in an encrypted vault.yml file.
 You will need to create your own vault.yml files All vaulted variables are  preceded by vault_ and should be reproduced in your vault.yml file.
+See the vault.yml.sample file